-This course is designed to introduce students to descriptive and inferential statistics and how these statistics are employed in conducting research studies.

-Prerequisite(s): Admission to the Ph.D. program
+Credits: 3 This course is designed to introduce students to descriptive statistics and how these statistics are employed in conducting research studies.
+Prerequisite(s): Admission to the Ph.D. program Doctoral

-EDU 9616 - Advanced Education Statistics
+EDU 9616 - Advanced Educational Statistics

-This course is designed to introduce students to multivariate statistical methods and how these statistics are employed in conducting research studies.

-Prerequisite(s): Admission to the Ph.D. program and EDU 9615
+Credits: 3 This course is designed to introduce students to multivariate statistical methods and how these statistics are employed in conducting research studies.
+Prerequisite(s): Admission to the Ph.D. program and EDU 9615 Doctoral